sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 		sudo chmod 600 /var/log/all.log
 		```

-	3.	edit `/etc/syslog.conf` and uncomment the lines for `console.log` and
+	3. Edit `/etc/syslog.conf` and uncomment the lines for `console.log` and
 		`all.log`.
 TODO: setup remote logging.

 	4. Check `/etc/newsyslog.conf` to confirm log rotation is setup correctly.